cobalt-org/cobalt.rs/README.md

 To import your site to your `gh-pages` branch you can either pass a `build --import` flag when you build the site or after you have build the site with `build` you can run `import`.
 There are also some flags that can be found via `import --help`.

-**Note:** to import to gitlab pages you can pass `import --branch gl-pages`

 ## Deployment

 ### With Travis-CI

-You can easily deploy a cobalt site to `gh-pages` or `gl-pages`!
+You can easily deploy a cobalt site to `gh-pages`!
 To do this with travis is also very easy.
 You will need to have rust available on travis.
 In your `travis.yml` you will need to have something similar to this:

 ```yaml
 sudo: false